microsoft/TypeScript-Handbook/pages/Functions.md

 In JavaScript, `this` is a variable that's set when a function is called.
 This makes it a very powerful and flexible feature, but it comes at the cost of always having to know about the context that a function is executing in.
-This can be notoriously confusing, when, for example, when a function is used as a callback.
+This can be notoriously confusing when, for instance, a function is used as a callback.

 Let's look at an example: